pierremigeon/pierremigeon/README.md

 - 👋 Hi, I’m @pierremigeon
+- I have a BS in Biology, and MS in Genetics.
+I am a former life sciences research who remains interested and educated in these areas but has been exploring software recently.
 - 👀 I’m interested in Genetics, C, data, and software testing
 - 🌱 I spend a lot of time engaged in online learning.
 Currently focused on SQL and data analysis methods as well as software testing.
 - 💞️ Looking for either manual QA internships / jobs or bioinformatics and data positions.